dhis2/training-docs/content/tracker_use/tg_event_reports.md

 #### Have them perform *Exercise 4* in the learner's guide.

-### Assignment
+## Assignment

-After they have completed all of the exercises, have them perform the graded assignment.
-The assignment closes the session.
+After you have completed all demos and they have finished the exercises, have them complete the graded assignment for this session.
+If you find you are running out of time, assign the graded assignment to them and ask them to complete it outside of the live scheduled session.